Oil To Vinegar Ratio Dressing

 Beyond the 3:1 standard, several other ratios cater to different taste preferences and salad types.

-• 2:1 Ratio (Tangy & Vibrant): This ratio is ideal for salads with robust flavors or ingredients that can stand up to a more assertive vinegar presence.
+• 2:1 Ratio (Tangy & Vibrant): This ratio is ideal for salads with reliable flavors or ingredients that can stand up to a more assertive vinegar presence.
 Think hearty greens, roasted vegetables, or grilled meats.
 The increased acidity adds brightness and cuts through richness.

 • Beyond the Basics: Remember, these ratios are guidelines, not strict rules.
 Feel free to experiment with even more extreme ratios, depending on your personal preferences and the ingredients involved.
-Consider the intensity of your chosen oil and vinegar; a robust balsamic vinegar might require less volume than a milder apple cider vinegar to achieve the desired balance.
+Consider the intensity of your chosen oil and vinegar; a strong balsamic vinegar might require less volume than a milder apple cider vinegar to achieve the desired balance.

 The Science Behind Emulsification